gmccreight/mdpg/README.md

 less verbosely.
 I will also likely come to an understanding of how to best break up code onto multiple lines.

+## Gaining a better understanding of what to test and how much to test

+Nuf' said

 ---

 # Documentation